-19 September 2009 Eric Rasmusen, Erasmuse@indiana.edu.
-Http://www.rasmusen.org

-Follow the Leader I, which has three pure strategy Nash equilibria of which only one is reasonable.

-Equilibrium

-Strategies

-Outcome

-$E_1$ {Large, (Large, Large)}Outcome $E_2$ {Large, (Large, Small)}Both pick Large. $E_3$ {Small, (Small Small)}Dether in Communication Small, (Small, Small) Both pick Small.

-Figure 1: Follow the Leader I

-.
-A strategy profile is a perfect equilibrium if it remains an equilibrium on all possible paths, including not only the equilibrium path but all the other paths, which branch off into different "subgames."
+February 3, 2014 Eric Rasmusen, Erasmuse@indiana.edu.
+Http://www.rasmusen.org Follow the Leader I has three pure strategy Nash equilibria of which only one is reasonable.
+Equilibrium Strategies Outcome $E_1$ {Large, (Large, Large)}Both pick Large. $E_2$ {Large, (Large, Small)}Both pick Large. $E_3$ {Small, (Small, Small)}Both pick Small. small J Large Small (-1, -1)S 19190 (-1, -1) small Large • (2, 2) Payoffs to: (Smith, Jones) Figure 1: Follow the Leader I A strategy profile is a perfect equilibrium if it remains an equilibrium on all possible paths, including not only the equilibrium path but all the other paths, which branch off into different "subgames."
 A subgame is a game consisting of a node which is a singleton in every player's information partition, that node's successors, and the payoffs at the associated end nodes.

-(Note: pedantic people will call this a "proper sub-game". )
+(Note: pedantic people will call this a "proper subgame".)
 A strategy profile is a subgame perfect Nash equilibrium if (a) it is a Nash equilibrium for the entire game; and (b) its relevant action rules are a Nash equilibrium for every subgame.
 This is an application of BACKWARDS INDUCTION or SEQUENTIAL RATIONALITY.

-Reasons why we use perfect equilibrium

-(1) sequential rationality

-(2) robustness

-On (2): Suppose there is small probability $\epsilon$ of a "tremble": a player might pick the wrong move by mistake.
+Reasons why we use perfect equilibrium (1) sequential rationality (2) robustness On (2): Suppose there is small probability $\epsilon$ of a "tremble": a player might pick the wrong move by mistake.
 Non-perfect Nash equilibria are all weakly dominated (why?) and so would then disappear.
 The tremble approach is NOT equivalent to sequential rationality.
 Nash equilibria, all weak: (Out, Down), (Out, Up), and (In, Up).

-Figure 2: The Tremble Game: Trembling Hand Versus Subgame Perfectness

-Think of the basic Bertrand Game too.
+Figure 2: The Tremble Game: Trembling Hand Versus Subgame Perfectness Think of the basic Bertrand Game too.
 The only Nash equilibrium is in weakly dominated strategies picking price to equal marginal cost.
 The Tremble idea rules this out.

-Predatory Pricing

-McGee (1958): a price war would hurt the incumbent more than collusion with the entrant.

-Entry Deterrence I
+Predatory Pricing McGee (1958): a price war would hurt the incumbent more than collusion with the entrant.
+Entry Deterrence I Players Two firms, the entrant and the incumbent.

-Players

-Two firms, the entrant and the incumbent.

-The Order of Play

-1 The entrant decides whether to Enter or Stay Out.

-2 If the entrant enters, the incumbent can Collude with him, or Fight by cutting the price drastically.
+The Order of Play - 1 The entrant decides whether to Enter or Stay Out. - 2 If the entrant enters, the incumbent can Collude with him, or Fight by cutting the price drastically.
 Payoffs